carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 - Summarize the stages of a machine learning workflow
 - Describe how training, validation, and test sets can avoid data leakage
 keypoints:
-- Choosing how to represent a dataset in a machine learning task can have a large impact on performance
+- The ml4bio software supports interactively exploring different classifiers and hyperparameters on a dataset
 - The machine learning workflow is split into data preprocessing and selection, training and model selection, and evaluation stages
 - Splitting a dataset into training, validation, and testing sets is key to being able to properly evaluate a machine learning method
 ---

 ### Why classify T-cells

-Consider how to answer a real biological question using the same concepts we saw in the introduction.
+Consider how to answer a biological question using machine learning.
 The question pertains to immunotherapy, a type of cancer treatment that uses the body's immune cells to attack cancer.
 T-cells are a common target for immunotherapies.
 For immunotherapy to be effective, the modified T-cells must be in an active state.